scottlindeman/js-blog/README.md

 Installation
 ------------

-To deploy a copy of this app to a server, download a zip of the latests release here: .
+To deploy a copy of this app to a server, download a zip of the latests release [here](https://github.com/scottlindeman/js-blog/releases/tag/v0.1.0).

 If you're using Apache or Nginx, place the contents of the zip into the respective www folder.
 Set up any Apache config as you see fit.